Teleprompters Systems

 A typical teleprompter system consists of a screen, a computer or other device that controls the scrolling text, and a mirror or beamsplitter that reflects the text onto the screen in front of the camera lens.
 The presenter or actor reads the text from the screen, which appears to be floating in front of the lens, giving the impression of natural eye contact.

 Teleprompter systems are widely used in news broadcasts, political speeches, and corporate presentations, as well as in the film and television industry.
-They are also used in live events, such as awards show and concerts, where performers may need to read lyrics or script prompts.
+They are also used in live events, such as awards shows and concerts, where performers may need to read lyrics or script prompts.
 Teleprompter systems come in a range of sizes and styles to accommodate different production needs.
 Portable teleprompters can be used in the field for on-location shoots, while studio teleprompters are designed for use in controlled environments.
 Some advanced teleprompter systems feature automatic scrolling, voice-activated scrolling, and remote control capabilities, allowing the operator to adjust the speed and timing of the text as needed.

 In recent years, teleprompter systems have become increasingly sophisticated, with the introduction of features such as touchscreen displays, wireless connectivity, and advanced software applications.
 These advancements have made teleprompter systems more versatile and easier to use, while also improving the quality and accuracy of the scrolling text.